Yang-wave/Yang-wave.github.io/_posts/2024-09-13-Week1-Meeting-1.md

 ---
 ## Main Point

 In week1, we talked about the theme of our capstone design.
-Through the communication with the instructor teacher Tian, we carried out the division of tasks, splitting it into three parts.
+Through the communication with the instructor teacher Tian, we carried out the division of tasks, splitting it into three parts: Mechanical Structure, PTO, and sensing.

 ![banner](/assets/images/banners/Note.jpg)